**Important Disclaimer:** *This information is for educational purposes only and does not constitute marketing of any specific Medicare plan. Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Assistance Program (SHIP) to get information on all of your options. This ma

 **2. Medicare Isn't Just One Thing**

-When people say "Medicare," they usually mean the whole system — but it's actually made up of distinct parts:
+When people say "Medicare," they usually mean the whole system — but it's actually made up of distinct parts.
+Understanding each one helps you make informed choices:

-You'll need to decide between Original Medicare (Parts A + B, often paired with a Medigap plan and Part D) or Medicare Advantage (Part C, which typically includes drug coverage).
+You'll need to decide between **Original Medicare (Parts A + B, often paired with a Medigap supplement and Part D)** or **Medicare Advantage (Part C, which typically includes drugs)**.
 Each path has real trade-offs, and the best choice depends on your doctors, medications, and how you use healthcare.

 **3. You May Already Be Enrolled — or You May Not Be**